 How do I vote?

-In the same way as you would in an election, by voting at your polling station between 7am and 10pm on 21 June 2018, or by postal vote.
+In the same way as you would in an election, by voting at Burgh House between 7am and 10pm on 21 June 2018, or by postal or proxy vote.
 Read more details here.

 We have reached the final stage on the long road to the Hampstead Neighbourhood Plan.
 All it needs is one last push, and we would really appreciate your help.
 On 21 June 2018, there will be a public referendum to approve the Plan.
 If you vote to support it, the...